Potential Greitens impeachment would face legal ambiguities - Philly

 Attorney James Layton, a former state solicitor general who also taught state constitutional law at the University of Missouri, agreed that it would be difficult to impeach someone for misconduct that occurred before that person held office.
 But, he added, "I think there's a very good argument that misconduct in the process of gaining office would be grounds for impeachment."

-The special House committee is to release another report in the coming weeks about allegations that Greitens wrongly obtained and used a donor list from a charity he founded to help launch the fundraising for his gubernatorial campaign in 2015.
+The special House committee is to release a report in the coming weeks about allegations that Greitens wrongly obtained and used a donor list from The Mission Continues to raise money for his gubernatorial campaign in 2015.
 Greitens' campaign agreed to pay a small fine to the Missouri Ethics Commission last year for not originally reporting the receipt of the charity donor list.

+Hawley said Tuesday that both the donor list and sex-related allegations "appear to be impeachable offenses."
+He cited the grounds of "crimes" and additionally referred to the sexual allegations as "serious misconduct."

 Legal analysts interviewed by the AP, including former Missouri Chief Justice Michael Wolff, all agreed that the impeachable offense of "crimes" likely is not limited to events occurring while in office.